RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/language_interaction_system_design.md

 This is the point where thoughtful people start to despair, or worse, get annoyed.
 Because there's no right answer, and yet the interaction has to proceed.
 It seems--especially for people who _don't_ usually find themselves on the "weak side" of these types of interactions--_unfair_ that one should be forced to commit to a move when there are no good moves available.
-It's unfair that you should have to experience the discomfort of being implicated in the injustice of the world; that, just because you're the one who _happens_ to be in a particular interaction, you become the representative of an oppressive majority, despite knowing that oppression is not in your heart specifically.
+It's unfair that you should have to experience the discomfort of being implicated in the unfairness of the world; that, just because you're the one who _happens_ to be in a particular interaction, you become the representative of that unfairness, despite knowing that unfairness is not in your heart.
 But that's also when you have the opportunity to shoulder some of the other person's emotional burden, if you're able.
 Not by _fixing_, and certainly not by rattling through a resume of good works--but by simply experiencing that discomfort internally without trying to avoid it or externalize it or negate it--by recognizing the unfairness that you feel in the interaction and letting it _stay_ an unfairness that _you_ experience, that _you_ bear.
 To accept that burden _is_ to validate the other person; to acknowledge, without trying to "fix," the fact of difference.

-If you can get past that point--the point where you're able to experience the discomfort of being implicated in injustice without externalizing it, negating it, or rejecting it--you will find that it is a great source of intuition about how to behave.
+If you can get past that point--the point where you're able to experience the discomfort of being implicated in unfairness without externalizing it, negating it, or rejecting it--you will find that it is a great source of intuition about how to behave.
 In the quote above, we saw that Ms. Couture prefers identity-first language for some specific reasons.
 I do as well.
 I think there are
 _also_ people with similar life experiences who prefer person-first language, for equally specific and well-thought-out reasons.